Awbugl/ProjectGenesis/README.md

 - Mega Buildings: super production facilities that use conveyor belts to input and output materials with 30x speed.
 - New Lost Technology: use quantum storage technology for rapid deployment on alien planets, or make wormhole voyages to reach the other side of the galaxy instantly.
-- Built-in Calculator: the default shortcut key is the `~` key for simple line requirement calculations.

 ## Credits